0x4447/0x4447-Plugin-ESLint-Function-Padding/README.md

 # Current Rules

-- **function-padding**: Require function to have padding at the top and bottom of the blocks, [Documentation](https://github.com/0x4447/0x4447-plugin-eslint/blob/development/docs/rules/function-padding.md)
+- **function-padding**: Require function to have padding at the top and bottom of the blocks: [Documentation](https://github.com/0x4447/0x4447-plugin-eslint/blob/development/docs/rules/function-padding.md).

 # Usage